 The power of compounding: what it means?

-Aashish, a young professional and his father, an avid trader with Angel Broking are talking when Ashish asked what the power of compounding is all about.
+Aashish, a young professional, asks his father, an avid trader with Angel Broking, what the power of compounding is all about.
 His father explains:

-rupees which is two and a half times the amount you invested.
-Equities however have historically outperformed other asset classes yielding approximate returns of 16 percent over a longer period of time.
-If you invest the same amount for the same period in equities instead of a bank fixed deposit and assuming you get 14 percent interest, your savings will grow to four point one crore rupees which is more than thirteen and a half times the amount you invested this is the power of compounding.
+Equities, however, have historically outperformed other asset classes.
+They yield approximate returns of 16 per cent over a longer period.
+If you invest the same amount for the same period in equities rather than a bank fixed deposit (assuming you get 14 per cent interest), your savings will grow to 4.1 crore rupees.
+This value is more than thirteen and a half times the amount you invested.
 Thanks to his father, Ashish now understands the power of compounding.